student-smritipandey/Mobile-sales-dashboard/README.md

+# Mobile Sales Performance Dashboard using Power BI

-# Mobile-sales-dashboard
+# Project Objective
-Power BI dashboard analyzes mobile sales with key metrics , trends, city-wise performance, customer ratings, and payment methods.
-It includes MTD, YoY comparisons, and AI-powered Q&amp;A for quick insights into top models, cities, and sales growth.
+To design an interactive Power BI dashboard that provides real-time insights into mobile sales data, enabling analysis by product, location, time, and customer behavior.
+The goal is to support data-driven decision-making for improving sales strategies and performance